What are the Best Solar Panels?

 Take a look and see what each one offers.
 And if you want to learn a few tips to find the best solar panel for you, jump down to the end!

 Trina Solar is a mainstay in the solar panel industry.
 Their products are well-known for quality, durability, and affordability.
-They find a great balance between quality and cost, which is why they’re our top buy in the ‘best deal’ category.
+They find a great balance between quality and cost, which is why they are our top pick for the best solar panel overall.

 Trina was founded in 1997 and was one of China’s first companies dedicated to solar.
 Fast forward to today and they have over 15,000 employees and have shipped a cumulative 32 GW of solar panels.

-They manufacture both mono- and polycrystalline solar panels, with their ALLMAX series directed towards homeowners.
-With efficiency from 17.4% to 19.1% (depending on the cell type), Trina’s panels are on the medium to high side compared to other similar ‘standard’ panels on the market.
+They manufacture both mono and polycrystalline solar panels, with their ALLMAX series directed towards homeowners.
+With efficiency from 17.4% to 19.1% (depending on the cell type), Trina’s panels are on the medium to high side compared to other similar “standard” solar panels on the market.

-Of course, Trina Solar isn’t the only solar panel manufacturer that’s able to balance quality and cost.
+Of course, Trina Solar isn’t the only solar panel manufacturer that is able to balance quality and cost.
 There are many other solar companies out there, like Hanwha Q Cell, Jinko Solar, and Canadian Solar that offer great cost-effectiveness.
-You’d likely be happy with any of these.
-However, the solid specs and competitive price of Trina’s ALLMAX panels land them our ‘best deal’ award.
+You would likely be happy with any of these.
+However, the solid specs and competitive price of Trina’s ALLMAX panels land them our “best solar panel overall” award.

-What exactly is a premium panel, you ask?
-Premium panels generally enjoy:
+What exactly is a premium solar panel, you ask?
+Premium solar panels generally offer: